crysalead-js/dom-layer/README.md

 var mountId = layer.mount("#mount-point", tree);
 ```

-Then to update the virtual tree a simple call to the `update()` method with the id of the mount is enough.
+When a virtual tree is mounted, a call to the `update()` method will update it.

 ```js
 layer.update(mountId);
 ```

-At this step the update has no real value since the virtual tree doesn't change.
-Let's make it a bit more interesting by creating a "trivial" component.
-Let's start with a simple `Component` function which have a `render()`.
+At this step the update has no real value since the passed virtual tree is an object so nothing is going to be updated.
+So let's make it a bit more interesting by creating a "trivial" component.
+Let's start with a `Component` function with a `render()` method like the following.

 ```js